-(2) The property to be exempted from this Section is under a conservation easement (i.e., Brandywine Conservancy, Natural Land Trust, or equivalent agency) and no noxious plant impacts adjoining property owners.
+- A. Allowable Exemptions.
+Owners of property containing noxious vegetation may apply to the Board of Supervisors for exemption from application of this section to the following types of land: - a.
+The property to be exempted from this section is under a conservation easement (e.g., Brandywine Conservancy, Natural Lands, or equivalent agency) when no noxious vegetation is impacting adjoining property owners.

-(3) The property to be exempted from this Section can be demonstrated to be an area designated for the protection and/or propagation of birds, butterflies, and/or small game, or as a boundary hedgerow (without annual mowing, if appropriate for the plantings in question).

-C. Non-allowable Exemptions.
-The following types of land do not qualify for an exemption:

-(1) Parcels of land situated within the right-of-way at the intersection of public roads where tall vegetation may interfere with sight distances.

-(2) Parcels of land situated within the right-of-way alongside public roads where tall vegetation may interfere with sight distances.

-(3) Any areas identified by other Township ordinances that need to be maintained to provide clear sight distances.
+- b.
+The property to be exempted from this section can be demonstrated to be an area designated for the protection and/or propagation of birds, butterflies and other pollinators, and/or native animals, and it can be established that this exemption will not jeopardize the health and environmental value of the area. - Non-allowable Exemptions.
+The following situations do not qualify for exemptions from this Section: - a.
+Parcels of land situated within the right-of-way at the intersection of public roads where tall vegetation may interfere with sight distances. - b.
+Parcels of land situated within the right-of-way alongside public roads where tall vegetation may interfere with sight distances. - c.
+Any areas identified by other Township ordinances that need to be maintained to provide clear sight distances. - d.
+Land containing bamboo and/or non-native invasive running plants or land on which it is proposed to plant, cultivate, and/or grow bamboo and/or non-native invasive running plants, consistent with the terms of §1-1425.7.

-7. Application Procedure for Exemptions.
+6. Application Procedure for Exemptions.